mmdagent-ex/site-doc/content.en/docs/34_dialog_fst.md

     <eps> CAMERA|0,15.25,0|4.5,0,0|22.4|27.0
 {{</fst>}}

-## Example of a Simple QA
+## Create a simple Q&A

-Let's edit the `main.fst` in the Example to create a simple Q&A session.
+Edit the example's `main.fst` to make a simple Q&A.

-Open `main.fst` of the Example in a text editor, and append the following part at the end.
-This is the simplest form of Q&A session, which says, "When a `RECOG_EVENT_STOP` message containing a voice recognition result is issued, issue a `SYNTH_START` message to instruct voice synthesis."
+Open the example `main.fst` in a text editor and add the following at the end.
+This is the simplest Q&A: when a `RECOG_EVENT_STOP` message containing the recognition result is issued, issue a `SYNTH_START` message to trigger speech synthesis.

 {{<fst>}}
 LOOP LOOP: